ceph/ceph/doc/radosgw/bucket_logging.rst

 access, get insights into the bucket usage and use the logs as a journal for bucket changes.
 The log records are stored in objects in a separate bucket and can be analyzed later.
 Logging configuration is done at the bucket level and can be enabled or disabled at any time.
 The log bucket can accumulate logs from multiple buckets.
-The configured "prefix" may be used to distinguish between logs from different buckets.
+It is recommended to configured a different "prefix" for each bucket, so that the logs of different buckets will be stored in different objects in the log bucket.

 .. toctree::